 4. Delivery Dates

 5.1.
-The invoices submitted by the seller, inclusive of sales tax, are payable at the latest 14 days from receipt of the invoice without any deductions and free of charges.
-For partial invoices, the terms of payment for the entire order obtain analogously.
+The invoices issued by the Contractor incl.
+VAT shall be paid within 14 days of receipt of the invoice without deductions and free of charges.
+In case of partial invoices, the payment conditions agreed upon for the entire order shall apply by analogy.

 6.2.
-The buyer is permitted to make copies for archival and data backup purposes only on condition that the software does not contain an express prohibition on the part of the licensor or a third party and that all notices of copyright and ownership are transferred unchanged into these copies.
+The Client shall be permitted to make copies for archiving and data security purposes subject to the condition that the software contains no express ban of the licensor or a third party, and that all copyright and ownership notices shall be transferred to the copies without alteration.

 8. Warranty, Maintenance, Alterations

 8.1.
 The Contractor shall guarantee that the software fulfils the functions according to the respective documentation insofar as the software is used on the operating system stipulated in the contract.8.2.1.
 Prerequisites for error correction shall be that:

 - The Client sufficiently describes the error in an error message and that this is definable for the Contractor

 - The Client provides the Contractor with all documents necessary for the correction of the error

 - The Client or an affiliated third party has not interfered with the software